 How Does it work?link

-The RPS for each game can be found under the development section on each game's page:
+The Rich Presence script for a game can be found under the development section on each game's page:

 Example (Super Mario Bros.)link